ABOUT

 Christian Prothmann

-Christian Prothmann, MIT
+Dr. Christian Prothmann, MIT

 MIT Program Director

-Maj Eric Robinson, USAF
+Maj Daniel Durbin, USAF

 Project Liaison